fast-radius/react-qr-reader/README.md

 [![npm version](https://badge.fury.io/js/react-qr-reader.svg)](https://badge.fury.io/js/react-qr-reader)

-> Fast Radius Note: We forked this to upgrade the `webrtc-adapter` and `jsQR` libraries, since the project has been long abandoned.

 ## Introduction

 A [React](https://facebook.github.io/react/) component for reading QR codes from the webcam.
 It uses the WebRTC standards for reading webcam data and [jsQR](https://github.com/cozmo/jsQR) is used for detecting QR codes in that data.
 To optimise the speed and experience, a web-worker is used to offload the heavy QR code algorithm on a separate process.
 The web worker is inlined and loaded on creation of the component.